BA Hons in Journalism and Media Studies (Career-entry)

 Students will be involved in producing regular media, which ensures they get the hands-on practical experience which will enable them to operate effectively in newsrooms when they graduate.
 They will be involved in a weekly campus newspaper, an online newspaper, radio programming for campus broadcast, television news production and social media.

 All our teaching is done by experienced professionals and the curriculum includes regular workshops and seminars with leading journalists and professionals from the media industry.

-Students do four compulsory courses and choose a fifth in television, radio or online.
+Students do four compulsory courses and choose a fifth in television, radio or photography.

 FEES, FINANCIAL ASSISTANCE AND INTERNSHIP PROGRAMME

 Through partnerships with Media24, Reuters, Independent Newspapers and CNBC, we offer up to eight scholarships and internship opportunities to facilitate students’ entry into the workplace.
 Students are invited to apply during the acceptance process.

 International students: Please pick up an International Students handbook from the Graduate School Reception or the International Office.
 For further information, please contact the Programme Administrator or call (011) 717-4028.